Common dolphin: Biology

 Common dolphins live in both warm-temperate and tropical waters ranging from 40–60°N to 50°S. Long-beaked common dolphins mostly inhabit shallow, warm coastal water.
 Short-beaked common dolphins are common "along shelf edges and in areas with sharp bottom relief such as seamounts and escarpments".
 In general, they are a widely distributed species.
 They can be found around the world in both offshore and coastal waters.
 In the Northwest Atlantic, they can be found from Cape Hatteras to Newfoundland and are strongly associated with the Gulf Stream.
-Dolphins in this region can often be found in areas that have certain geological factors like underwater canyons and ridges because this is where up-welling occurs which result in greater nutrients.
+Dolphins in this region can often be found in areas that have certain geological factors like underwater canyons and ridges because this is where up-welling occurs, resulting in a greater abundance of nutrients.
 In the Eastern Pacific, common dolphins are found along the coast of California and are associated with the California current.
 Short-beaked common dolphins can also be found in Europe, particularly the Scotian Shelf, the Black Sea and the Mediterranean.
 In the Southern Hemisphere, they are abundant in the southwestern Pacific, around New Zealand and southern Australia.
 They are generally a pelagic species that are often found in waters 650–6500 ft deep, with the short-beaked type preferring deeper waters than the long-beaked type Temperature also plays a large role in the congregation of dolphins.
 For example, in the western North Atlantic, almost all sightings of common dolphins took place in waters from 16 to 20 C. However, common dolphins were sighted in waters as cold as 5 C.